-To bring your body out of a stress state, breathe deeply and slowly into the bottom of your lungs and really engage your diaphragm.
+Mouth breathing is a stress response, whereas nostril breathing is better at keeping you in a more relaxed state.
+In order to bring your body out of a stress state, breathe deeply and slowly into the bottom of your lungs and really engage your diaphragm.

 Give yourself plenty of time

-Time limits have many benefits if you’re training for a race or wanting to beat your PB.
-But for a mindful run, it’s best to forget about how quickly you want to run and just surrender to the moment.
+Time limits have many benefits if you’re training for a race or wanting to beat your PB, but for a mindful run, it’s best to forget about how quickly you want to run and just surrender to the moment.

 Often on long runs, it’s beneficial to take the time to absorb the environment around you.
 Run exploring and having time to do this creates a better mindful running experience.